 Cons: Your camera is making decisions for you.
 You may like the result.
 You may not.
 The editing process may also be very frustrating, as flash output may vary from shot to shot.
 If consistency is important to you, this may add a lot of extra time to your editing process.

 Just like with shooting in manual mode with natural light, the manual flash mode gives the photographer all of the control.
 The photographer chooses the amount of power the flash will output by dialing in this setting either on the flash itself for on-camera flash or on the trigger when using off camera flash.
 Full flash power is denoted as 1/1.
-1/2 mean half power.
+1/2 means half power.
 1/4 means quarter power and so on.
 My Godox V1s speed light can go as low as 1/256 power.

-Because you will not be directly using your in-camera meter as you would with TTL, other forms of metering are necessary.
-Consider either using a light meter or, my favorite, the expo disc.
+Because you will not be directly using your in-camera meter as you would with TTL, other forms of metering are generally necessary.
+Consider either using a light meter or, my favorite, the ExpoDisc.
 Granted, when using a digital camera, you could also go through the process of trial and error, checking the back of your camera between test shots.
 However, I do recommend using some form of external metering to ensure consistency with your flash photography work.

 Pros: You are in control of deciding how much flash power is used.
-This means more control in creating the quality of light you desire.
+This means more control in creating the quantity and quality of light you desire.
 Artificial light in photography sometimes gets a bad rap for looking harsh, but this is often because of too much flash power being utilized or poor use of modifiers.
 Because the flash power is staying the same unless you change it, the lighting of your images will be more consistent, making for easier editing.
 This is especially true if you are using off camera flash.

 In case you haven’t already guessed, I am pro Manual Flash.
 I’ll be honest.
 I’m a bit of a control freak.
 It’s very much my preference to make decisions about the way my equipment functions, rather than hoping that my camera will read my mind.
 If something looks off, if the light is too harsh or bright, I want to be able to make small adjustments to my liking.
 Therefore, I highly recommend learning how to use your flash in manual mode.
-(However, if you find yourself in a bind, TTL mode may be better than no flash at all and may be worth trying.)

 While I do side with manual mode in the debate of Manual vs TTL Flash, I do recognize that there is a lot to learn before confidently using this setting.
 I would love to help you get more comfortable with using flash during your in-home or indoor portrait sessions.
 If you need help getting familiar with all the flash functions, check out my FREE Quick-Start Course for Flash Photography.
 In this free mini-course, I go through all of the modes and settings I adjust when setting up for for on camera and off camera use.
 This is a great place to start if you don’t fully understand how your flash works.
 I also offer a full 4+ hour course about my approach to In-Home Flash Photography.